Oh, I am grown so free from care

 Since my heart broke!

-We are busy working to bring Edna St. Vincent Millay's "The Merry Maid" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Edna St. Vincent Millay's "The Merry Maid" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "The Merry Maid" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.